 The church in Siecieborzyce was probably founded in the second half of the 13th century.
-It was recorded for the first time in historical sources in 1273.
+It was recorded for the first time indirectly in historical sources in 1273, when Bishop Thomas II excommunicated the local parish priest named Jan.
 In 1508, it was enlarged with a sacristy and tower.
 Also a flat ceiling above the nave was replaced with brick vaults.
 Probably at the same time, the majority of window openings were enlarged and the façades were plastered.
 The church underwent reconstruction also in the Baroque period, as evidenced by the crowning of the southern porch.
 In 1905, the church was regothisated, during which polychromes were made on the vaults.

-To this day, the church has retained its early Gothic shape (enlarged by an early modern porch from the south), but many original architectural details have been transformed.
-The original windows have survived on the north side, you can also see two pointed portals.
-Today, the interior of the nave is covered with a late-Gothic net vault, a stellar vault is in the chancel, and a diamond vault sacristy.
+To this day, the church has retained its early Gothic body with a Gothic tower and sacristy (enlarged by an early modern porch from the south), but many of the original architectural details have been transformed.
+The original windows have survived on the northern side of the nave and eastern wall of the chancel; you can also see two original pointed portals on the south side and one later portal on the north side.
+The interior of the nave is now covered with a net vault, the chancel had a stellar vault, and the sacristy diamond one.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.